-Starting with Tapestry 5.3, Tapestry provides built-in integration with the Java Persistence API (JPA).
-This module supersedes Tynamo's JPA integration.
+Tapestry provides a built-in integration with the Java Persistence API (JPA) through the Tapestry-jpa module.
+This module supersedes the 3rd-party Tynamo JPA module.

 The persistence.xml file is the standard configuration file in JPA used to define the persistence units.
 Tapestry reads this file to create the EntityManagerFactory.
 The following example demonstrates a persistence.xml file.